-This Porsche 550 Spider is no longer available.
-Please contact us for any further information you may require.
+This Porsche 550 Spider is not currently available.
+Please contact us using the form below if you require any further information on this particular Porsche 550 Spider.

 Inspired by the Porsche 356 which was created by Ferry Porsche and some spyder prototypes built and raced by Walter Glöckler starting in 1951, the factory decided to build a car designed for endurance motorsport.
 Such events included the Le Mans 24 hours and this model was called the 550 Spyder.
 It introduced at the 1953 Paris Auto Show.
 The 550 was, even for its period, characteristically small and this was illustrated by the German Formula One racer Hans Herrmann who drove his 550 under closed railroad crossing gates during the 1954 Mille Miglia!

 The first three hand built prototypes came in a coupe with a removable hardtop.
 The first (550-03) raced as a roadster at the Nurburgring Eifel Race in May 1953 winning its first race.
 Over the next couple of years, The Werks Porsche team evolved and raced the 550 with outstanding success and was recognized wherever it appeared.
 The Werks cars were provided with differently painted tail fins to aid recognition from the pits.
 Hans Herrmann's particularly famous 'red-tail' car No 41 went from victory to victory.
 Porsche was the first car manufacturer to get race sponsorship which was through Fletcher Aviation, who Porsche was working with to design a light aircraft engine and then later adding Telefunken and Castrol.